paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 For effective date of this section, referred to in subsec. (d)(3), see Effective Date note below.

 The Indian Self-Determination and Education Assistance Act, referred to in subsec. (g)(1), (2)(B), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of Title 25, Indians.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450&num=0&edition=prelim) and Tables.
+2203, which is classified principally to chapter 46 (§ 5301 et seq.) of Title 25, Indians.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5301&num=0&edition=prelim) and Tables.

 This chapter, referred to in subsec. (j), was in the original “this Act”, meaning Pub.
 L. 91–513, Oct.
 27, 1970, 84 Stat.
 1236.
 For complete classification of this Act to the Code, see Short Title note set out under [section 801 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-801) and Tables.